Fort Vasai: Present

 The ramparts overlook what is alternatively called the Vasai Creek and the Bhayandar Creek and are almost complete, though overgrown by vegetation.
 Several watch-towers still stand, with safe staircases leading up.
 The Buildings inside the fort are in ruins, although there are enough standing walls to give a good idea of the floor plans of these structures.
 Some have well-preserved facades.
 In particular, many of the arches have weathered the years remarkably well.
 They are usually decorated with carved stones, some weathered beyond recognition, others still displaying sharp chisel marks.

 Three chapels inside the fort are still recognisable.
 They have facades typical of 17th-century Churches.
 The southernmost of these has a well-preserved barrel-vaulted ceiling.
 Besides all the structures, tourists often also observe the nature that has taken over much of the fort.
 Butterflies, birds, plants and reptiles can all be observed.

 The fort is also a popular shooting location for Bollywood movies and songs.
-The Bollywood hit ″Kambakkht Ishq″ from Pyaar Tune Kya Kiya, Poster Lagwa Do from Luka Chuppi are Bollywood songs short at the fort.
-Movies such as Josh, starring Shah Rukh Khan, and Love Ke Liye Kuch Bhi Karega have a number of scenes from the fort.
-Other films shot here include Khamoshi and Ram Gopal Verma's Aag.
+The Bollywood hit songs Kambakkht Ishq from Pyaar Tune Kya Kiya, Poster Lagwa Do from Luka Chuppi are Bollywood songs short at the fort.
+Movies such as Josh starring Shah Rukh Khan, and Love Ke Liye Kuch Bhi Karega have a number of scenes from the fort.
+Other films shot here include Khamoshi: The Musical and Ram Gopal Verma's Aag.

-The fort was also one of the shooting locations for the international hit song 'Hymn for the Weekend' by British band Coldplay.
+The fort was also one of the shooting locations for the international hit song Hymn for the Weekend by British band Coldplay.
 The fort showcased at the start and in between is the Vasai Fort.
 The video features Beyoncé and Indian actress Sonam Kapoor.
 The video has over 960 million views on YouTube as of July 2018, becoming the second most-viewed music video for Coldplay (after "Something Just like This").

 The Archaeological Survey of India has started restoration work of the fort, although the quality of the work has been severely criticised by "conservation activists".